forrestjgq1982/notes/vi.md

 r   | fill selection with same char
-R   | remove all lines selection covers and enter insertion mode J   | join all lines covered by selected block
+R   | remove all lines selection covers and enter insertion mode J   | join all lines covered by selected block o   | switch to the other end of selection
+O   | in block selection, move to the other end of current line gv  | reselect the same area again
 ## Visual mode
 supported motions:
 >iw, aw, is, as, ip, ap